42-AI/bootcamp_machine-learning/module09/ex04/ex04_interlude1.md

 To address this important issue, it is time to introduce you to a new technique: **regularization**.

 If you remember well, overfitting happens because the model takes advantage of irrelevant signals in the training data.
-The basic idea beahind regularization is to **penalize the model for putting too much weight on certain** (usually heavy polynomial) **features**.
+The basic idea behind regularization is to **penalize the model for putting too much weight on certain** (usually heavy polynomial) **features**.
 We do this by adding an extra term in the cost function:

 $$
 \text{regularized cost function} = \text{cost function} + \frac{\lambda}{2m} \sum_{j = 1}^n \theta_j^2